 THENUse this identity provider

-Select the identity provider to use when all the criteria are met.
+Select the IdP to use when all the conditions are met.

 - Click Create Rule, and then indicate whether you want to activate the rule immediately.